Xlocsinjr/progProject/README.md

 #### Features
 - Chart 1: The greenhouse gas emission by country over time.
-This can be visualized by a map chart coloring the countries by either their total greenhouse gas emission or the greenhouse gas emission per capita.
+This can be visualized by a map chart coloring the countries by either their total greenhouse gas emission, the greenhouse gas emission per capita or the greenhouse gas emission per GDP.

 - The time element of chart 1 can be interactive by having the user have control over a range slider or a scroll bar that determines which data of a year will be